JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 ## The economic perspective

-From the economic perspective, with Lambda now running Docker images,
+From the economic perspective, with Lambda now running Docker images is can simply be seen as a cloud-native Docker computer service.

+[TODO: transition]

 Before getting into the main act, let me mention one other re:Invent
 announcement: Lambda billing is now by the 1m increment.
 See, [ New